 Enjoy Reserved Viewing for the Parade with the Plaza Inn Dining Package

-The only way to get reserved seats for the Main Street Electrical Parade and other Disneyland parades is with the Plaza Inn Dining Package.
-Available for $40 for adults and $25 for children ages 3 to 9 (plus tax and gratuity), the dining package comes with a delicious lunch of all-American fare, including the Plaza Inn’s famous fried chicken, as well as a reserved viewing voucher to watch the parade.
+In the past, the only way to get reserved seats for Disneyland parades is with a Plaza Inn Dining Package.
+Previously available for $40 for adults and $25 for children ages 3 to 9 (plus tax and gratuity), the dining package comes with a delicious lunch of all-American fare, including the Plaza Inn’s famous fried chicken, as well as a reserved viewing voucher to watch the parade.
 Just keep in mind that with the dining package, you are usually limited to a particular showing.

 When to Claim Your Viewing Spot Along the Disneyland Parade Route